TN 30 (06-24)

 A. Introduction to deeming of income from an ineligible spouse

 Spouse-to-spouse deeming of income can be involved in the eligibility or the payment determination, or both, for an eligible individual who lives with an ineligible spouse.
-For spouse-to-spouse deeming to apply, the SSI applicant or recipient must be eligible based on his or her own income.
+For spouse-to-spouse deeming to apply, the SSI applicant or recipient must be eligible based on their own income.
 The following subsections explain the rules to follow when deeming income from an ineligible spouse.

 In order to deem income, first determine the amount of the ineligible spouse's earned and unearned income applying the appropriate exclusions in SI 01320.100.
 Then, use the rules in SI 01320.400B. and SI 01320.400C. in this section to determine the individual's eligibility and payment amount.